 No time to read it now?
 Pin it for later!

 Whatever you’re looking to experience you’ll definitely find it on Vancouver Island!

-Hands down, the best time to travel to Victoria is when it’s most convenient to you!
+Hands down, the best time to travel on the Vancouver to Victoria ferry is when it’s most convenient to you!

-You may have heard stories about hours-long waits for BC Ferries when you’re traveling to Victoria and you’re not wrong.
+You may have heard stories about hours-long waits for BC Ferries when you’re traveling on the Vancouver to Victoria ferry and you’re not wrong.
 There can be very long waits for ferries, especially on long weekends and in the busier summer months.
-However, one of the best kept secrets about traveling by BC Ferries is that you can make a car reservation on most sailings!
+However, one of the best kept secrets about traveling on BC Ferries Vancouver to Victoria is that you can make a car reservation on most sailings!

 All you have to do is go to the BC Ferries website and click on “reserve now”.
 What follows is a very easy to navigate menu taking you through the reservations process.
 Note that you have to get to the terminal between 30 and 60 minutes before the sailing to use the reservation!

 Insider tip: the longer in advance you make your reservation, the cheaper it is!
 Reservation fees are $10 if made more than 7 days in advance; $17 if made less than 7 days in advance; and $21 if made for same day travel.

 You can also walk on the ferry and 99% of the time you’ll have no problems getting on.
 A note of caution though: there can be very long lines for walk-on’s during long-weekend heavy traffic times so I urge you to get to the terminal early during these peak periods.